Property118 very rarely recommend “Mixed Partnerships”, i.e. an LLP with a Corporate Member for the following additional reasons:-

-However, the way the structure is currently being touted by one particular firm at all the big landlord shows as a ‘one-size-fits-all’ solution to the issues associated with finance cost relief could very easily result in people falling foul of HMRC’s “Transfer of Income Streams” legislation under The Finance Act 2009 schedule 25 – please see the link below.
+However, the “Hybrid structure” is touted by some advisers as a ‘one-size-fits-all’ solution to the issues associated with finance cost relief and inheritance tax and could very easily result in people falling foul of HMRC’s anti-avoidance legislation.

 Landlord Tax Planning Consultancy is the core business activity of Property118 Limited (in association with Cotswold Barristers).

 There will never be an optimal ‘one-size-fits-all’ business structure for tax purposes

 You may also be interested in THIS RELATED ARTICLE